Wyeth

-Wyeth, LLC was an American pharmaceutical company.
+Wyeth Pharmaceuticals Inc. was a pharmaceutical company until it was purchased by Pfizer in 2009.
 The company was founded in Philadelphia, Pennsylvania, in 1860 as John Wyeth and Brother.
-It was later known, in the early 1930s, as American Home Products, before being renamed to Wyeth in 2002.
-Its headquarters moved to Collegeville, Pennsylvania and Madison, New Jersey, before they were consolidated with Pfizer's in New York City after acquisition in 2009.
-Most of Wyeth's pharmaceutical assets were acquired by Pfizer in 2009, while its infant and maternal nutrition business was acquired by Nestlé in 2012.
+Its headquarters moved to Collegeville, Pennsylvania, and Madison, New Jersey, before its headquarters were consolidated with Pfizer's in New York City after the 2009 merger.

-Wyeth manufactured over-the-counter drugs (OTCs) Robitussin and the analgesic Advil (ibuprofen) as well as prescription drugs Premarin and Effexor.
+Wyeth manufactured over-the-counter (OTC) drugs Robitussin and the analgesic Advil (ibuprofen) as well as prescription drugs Premarin and Effexor.

 History

 1860–1899

 In 1860, pharmacists John (1834–1907) and Frank Wyeth opened a drugstore with a small research lab on Walnut Street in Philadelphia.
 In 1862, on the suggestion of doctors, they began to manufacture large quantities of commonly ordered medicines.
 They were successful, and in 1864 they began supplying medicines and beef extract to the Union army during the Civil War.

-In 1872, Henry Bowers, an employee of Wyeth, developed one of the first rotary compressed tablet machines in the United States.
+In 1872, Henry Bower, an employee of Wyeth, developed one of the first rotary compressed tablet machines in the United States.
 This enabled the mass production of medicines with unprecedented precision and speed.
 It was successful, and the Wyeth brothers won multiple awards at the Centennial Exhibition.
 In 1883, Wyeth opened its first international facility in Montreal, Canada, and began vaccine production.
 Six years later a fire destroyed the brothers' original Walnut Street store, and they sold the retail business and focused on mass production.
-Cobalt blue glass bottles embossed with either "Wyeth" or "John Wyeth & Brother" in the glass are among the most popular antique bottles sought after by collectors.

 1900–1929

 John Wyeth died in 1907 and his only son, Stuart, became the company's president.
-The Whitehall Building in downtown Manhattan became the corporation's first headquarters.
+The Whitehall building in downtown Manhattan became the corporation's first headquarters.
 Global sales increased due to the sales of Wyeth's Kolynos brand of toothpaste.
 In 1929, Stuart Wyeth died and left controlling interest to Harvard University.